 But, as fate would have it, Abi had a contact in the industry who brought her on as his personal assistant.

 “Then after a couple of months, he said, ‘Abi, you’re selling; you need to get into sales.
-You’ve got a natural ability’,” she says.
+You have a natural ability’, and I started my sales career in March 2015,” she says.

-Abi says she hit the ground running and was fortunate to generate listings straight away.
+Abi says she hit the ground running and was fortunate to generate listings straight away as the Tasmanian market had started to grow rapidly.

 “I think I was the right age and knew the right amount of people,” she says.